13 things not to do when running a marathon

 3. You’re wearing really old kit

 Sure, those trainers you’ve had for years look a bit quirky for the fact that you can poke your big toe through the hole in the top of them, but 16 miles in, when you haven’t felt that toe for a good hour and you’re wondering if you’ll ever wear flip-flops again after they’ve cut it off, you’ll wish you invested in a less broken pair of shoes.
+Take a look at our best running shoes review if you need inspiration.

 4. You’re wearing really new kit